 Read a Department of Justice press release to learn more about the launch event.

 New scan of criminal justice data shows what information policymakers are working with

 Policymakers are often forced to make critical decisions using limited or stale criminal justice data.
 Over the past year, every trend from crime to revocations has shifted quickly and dramatically.
 Facing significant challenges, state leaders need up-to-date information from across the justice system, presented in a digestible way.
 A new 50-state scan of what jails, prisons, and supervision agencies report publicly shows how much—and how little—state policymakers have to work with.

-As part of the Bureau of Justice Assistance’s (BJA) Justice Counts initiative, researchers conducted a 50-state scan of publicly available, aggregate-level corrections and jails data.
+As part of BJA’s Justice Counts initiative, researchers conducted a 50-state scan of publicly available, aggregate-level corrections and jails data.
 The scan looked at the availability of eight core corrections indicators—new prison admissions, prison population, new probation admissions, probation population, probation revocations, post-release supervision population, post-release supervision revocations, and releases to post-release supervision—scattered across hundreds of agency reports, as well as a review of statewide and county jail confinement rates across all 50 states.